Image source: Pixabay

 When getting peanut butter for your dog, ensure that you check the label carefully.
 This is because you should avoid any that contain a sugar substitute called xylitol (xylitol is dangerous for dogs).

 Peanut butter can be frozen into different snack shaped molds or stuffed into a kong or other food safe toy.
+You can also use it to bake homemade treats for your pup like these peanut butter pumpkin dog treats.

 Apart from being a holiday food that is safe for dogs, cranberries are a great source of antioxidants.
 Because of this, they can play an essential role in boosting your dog’s immune system.